jsebrech/create-react-app-zero/WHY.md

 # Why Create React App Zero

 Hi.
 I'm Joeri.
-I made Create React App Zero, and I'd like to explain why.
+I made [Create React App Zero](https://github.com/jsebrech/create-react-app-zero), a way of building React apps without any build tools or external dependencies, and I'd like to explain why.

 First of all, I love [Create React App](https://create-react-app.dev/)!
-It has made building a single page web app with React very easy.
+It has made building a single page web app with React very easy and brings a lot of power right out of the box.

 But.